Review · Men's Health

 What you actually get

 - One bottle of ErecPrime.
-60 capsules, a 30-day supply at two capsules daily.
-The label lists a proprietary blend — total milligrams shown, individual amounts hidden.
+60 capsules, a 30-day supply at the recommended dose of two capsules daily.
+The bottle label lists a proprietary blend — total milligrams shown, individual amounts hidden.

 What it costs and how the refund works

-$106 for a single 30-day bottle.
-The cart offers a three-bottle pack around $177 (about $59 each) and a six-bottle pack around $294 (about $49 each), both with free shipping.
-The tiered pricing is designed to make the single bottle look expensive — go in knowing that.
+$106 for a single bottle (30-day supply).
+The cart will immediately offer a three-bottle pack at around $177 ($59 per bottle) and a six-bottle pack at $294 ($49 per bottle).
+Free shipping kicks in on the larger bundles.
+This tiered pricing is designed to make the single bottle look foolish — and it works.

 The honest read